2016 Union Pacific oil train fire

-Non-Investigation Controversy
+Non-investigation controversy

-The National Transportation Safety Board declined to investigate due to the lack of injuries or fatalities and early information gathered after the incident occurred did not pose a significant safety issue.
+The National Transportation Safety Board declined to investigate due to the lack of injuries or fatalities and early information gathered after the incident occurred indicated there was not a significant safety issue.

 In response to the derailment and lack of investigation by the National Transportation Safety Board, Oregon Senators Jeff Merkley and Ron Wyden introduced the Mandate Oil Spill Inspections and Emergency Rules (Mosier) Act which calls for a moratorium on oil train traffic after major wrecks and require the Department of Transportation to reduce the amount of volatile gases in the crude oil those trains have been hauling.
 The bill would die in committee.